Transfer of IP rights in Spain

 2.1 Are original supporting documents essential or are copies sufficient?

-To record a trademark assignment before the SPTO the corresponding official form should be fulfilled and submitted (either by the assignor, by the assignee or jointly) before the SPTO (either in person or online).
+To record a trademark assignment the corresponding official form has to be fulfilled and submitted (either by the assignor or the assignee) before the SPTO (in person or online).

 2.2 Are there any legalization and/or notarization and/or translation requirements?

-• an extract of the agreement certifying, by a public notary or other competent authority, that the extract is in accordance with the original agreement; or
+• an extract of the agreement attested by a public notary or other competent authority that the extract corresponds to the original agreement; or

-• an SPTO standard form of a certificate or document of license signed by the parties (no legalization required); and
+• an SPTO official certificate or licence document signed by both parties (no legalization required); and

-• the payment receipt of the corresponding fees (please see Q7).
+• the payment receipt of the corresponding fees (see Q7).

 2.3 Is there a must to use a specific form?

-If the assignment takes place by a merger, by law or by administrative decision or court order, the assignment form should be filed together with a testimony issued by the public authority issuing the document, or a copy of the document evidencing the change, authenticated or notarized by a notary public or other competent public authority.
+If the assignment takes place by a merger, by law or by administrative decision or court order, the assignment form has to be submitted together with attestation issued by the public authority issuing the document, or a copy of the document evidencing the transfer, authenticated or legalised by a notary public or other competent public authority.

-Record is neither constitutive nor necessary for the effectiveness of the assignment.
-But should the assignment be not recorded before the SPTO it may not have effects against third parties (e.g., to avoid, among others, double assignments, or even transfers or licenses by non-rights holders).
-Therefore, we highly recommend recording the license before the SPTO.
+The record in the SPTO register has declarative effect.
+However, and although it is not necessary for the effectiveness of the assignment, if not recorded before the SPTO it may not have effects against third parties.
+Therefore, we highly recommend recording the licence before the SPTO.

 4. Are there specific formalities in case the trademark is held by more than one proprietor?

-If one or more co-owners wish to assign a trademark, they should notify the other co-owners who may exercise their right of first refusal within one month from the notification.
-This notification should include the purpose and the conditions of the assignment.
-Even if the assignment is recorded and no notification has been made to the co-owners, they might still exercise their right of first refusal within one month from the publication of the recording of the assignment in the SPTO register.
+If one or more co-owners wish to assign their participation of trademark, unless otherwise agreed, they should notify the other co-owners who may exercise their right of first refusal within one month from the notification.
+In the absence of prior notice or if the assignment has been made differently from that provided for in the notice, the co-owners may exercise their right of pre-emption within one month from the publication of the recording of the assignment in the SPTO register.

 5. Are there specific formalities in case a trademark is only partially assigned?